• Home

 You should educate your sales team on effective follow-ups.
 Strive to follow up with your leads within 5-7 days after the initial contact.

 To do this, you should create a follow-up schedule that is easy to follow and efficient for you and your team.
-Follow-ups are an integral part of the sales process, as it increases responsiveness and decreases pitch time.
+Follow-ups are an integral part of the sales process, as it increase responsiveness and decrease pitch time.

 Staying in contact with leads and customers is important for customer retention.
-If you want to stay competitive, it’s essential that you implement a marketing automation strategy.
+If you want to stay competitive, you must implement a marketing automation strategy.

 You can set up an email drip campaign using one of the many email automation tools available.